 *Measured distance is the distance that Stryd measured

-You can set the calibration factor on the watch by going into Settings --> Sensors and Accessories --> FP-xxxxx.
+On Garmin watches, you can set the calibration factor on the watch by going into Settings --> Sensors and Accessories --> FP-xxxxx.
 Scroll down to make sure the Garmin always gets speed and distance from Stryd.
 Scroll down more to the Calibration factor.
 Enter the number calculated above.

-if you need more assistance, contact email@example.com.
+If you need more assistance, contact email@example.com.